fnielson1/thorium/README.md

 Then open [the app](http://localhost:3000) or [GraphiQL](http://localhost:3001/graphiql)

+### Potential issues

+If you have errors when trying to run `yarn install`:

+`[path_to_your_AppData_folder]\Roaming\npm\yarn.ps1 cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies.`

+You can fix it by running in CMD:

+`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

+If you have errors that involve `node-gyp`:

+Make certain that you have the latest Python installed.

-Note: If you have errors during `yarn install` that involve `node-gyp`, deleting the `%LocalAppData%/node-gyp/Cache` folder should resolve the issues.
+Deleting the `%LocalAppData%/node-gyp/Cache` folder should resolve the issues.

 ## Building the App